 Corinna is an historic mining town, set in pristine rainforest on the banks of the majestic Pieman River in western Tasmania.
 Corinna is, as the sea eagle flies, 60km north of Strahan, 70km west of Cradle Mountain and 18km from the Southern Ocean.
 It sits at the southern end of the Tarkine the largest temperate rainforest in Australia – and is the northern most point where the famous Huon pine grows.
 This ancient unbroken tract of rainforest shows a world beyond human memory and is a living link with the ancient super continent Gondwanaland.

-Your hosts at Corinna, Christine and Craig Roeger, provide a warm welcome and guidance towards a range of unique wilderness experiences, including cruises on the Pieman River in the legendary Huon pine vessel, MV Arcadia II.
+The staff at Corinna provide a warm welcome and plenty of guidance towards a range of unique wilderness experiences, including cruises on the Pieman River in the legendary Huon pine vessel, MV Arcadia II.
 Corinna provides an unforgettable wild edge experience that is difficult to find in Tasmania and elsewhere in the world.
 A range of kayaking, walking, boating, fishing, bird watching and nature experiences are available to guests staying in the ensuited, eco- friendly retreats.
 The hospitality and quality of the food and beverages in the Tarkine Hotel and Tannin Restaurant add another dimension to a Corinna visit.
 Opportunities also abound to explore and recall the exploits of the early miners and the aboriginal communities who made the west coast home as many as 30,000 years ago.